microsoft/prose/misc/GrACE/README.md

 pip install -r tutorial_requirements.txt
 ```

-Note that the tutorial also uses utilities from the `src` and `tutorial_utils` directories and loads the model weights from the `Models` directory.
+Note that the tutorial also uses utilities from the `src` and `tutorial_utils` directories and loads the CodeT5 model weights.
 Moving the `tutorial.ipynb` file to some other location could lead to these utlities and files not being discoverable.

 **Running the tutorial:**

 After ensuring that the requirements are met, launch the `tutorial.ipynb` file.
 The tutorial content is presented as a series of markdown cells that describe each step and code cells that let you simulate the step (a step here could be identifying the target edit location, processing associated edits, etc.).
 The notebook can be run multiple times with different examples and the instructions for the same are included in the notebook.

+# Citation

+If you find our work useful in your research, please consider citing the paper:

+@misc{gupta2023grace,
+      title={GrACE: Generation using Associated Code Edits},
+      author={Priyanshu Gupta and Avishree Khare and Yasharth Bajpai and Saikat Chakraborty and Sumit Gulwani and Aditya Kanade and Arjun Radhakrishna and Gustavo Soares and Ashish Tiwari},
+      year={2023},
+      eprint={2305.14129},
+      archivePrefix={arXiv},
+      primaryClass={cs.SE}
+}
+# Contact
+For any questions or issues, please submit repository issues or reach us at `priyansgupta@microsoft.com`